 char* cgets(char* str);

-Read a string of characters from the console using this function.
-This method reads characters until it comes across carriage-return (CR) and linefeed characters (LF).
-At the conclusion of the string, the cgets function replaces CR/LF with the null terminator (0).
+Read a sequence of characters from the console using the specified function.
+This function reads characters continuously until it encounters carriage-return (CR) and linefeed (LF) characters.
+Once the string is complete, the cgets function substitutes CR/LF with the null terminator (0).

 Code: